Shebbear College: Shebbear College

-In October 1882, Sir Thomas Dyke Acland urged upon the College authorities the immediate building of a science laboratory.
-He himself subscribed liberally to the funds necessary for such a purpose and his example was followed by W. J. Harris, Esq.
-(M.P. for Poole), a great friend of the College.
+In October 1882, Sir Thomas Dyke Acland, 11th Baronet urged upon the College authorities the immediate building of a science laboratory.
+He himself subscribed liberally to the funds necessary for such a purpose and his example was followed by William James Harris (M.P. for Poole), a great friend of the College.
 This formed part of a new scheme of extension, including a new wing to the main complex, which was opened by Sir Thomas Acland in 1884.

 Edgehill College, founded for Methodist girls in nearby Bideford in 1884, was considered the college's 'sister-college'.

 In 1891 Sir Samuel Way visited England and purchased the freehold of Lake Farm in Shebbear, and then conveyed it to Shebbear College as an endowment.

 Numerous missionaries from Shebbear College were sent to China in the Bible Christian Mission.
 This mission included Samuel Pollard, creator of Pollard script (Chinese: 柏格理苗文 Bó Gélǐ Miao-wen).
 The main building of the Hopkins–Nanjing Center is named in Pollard's honour.

 The present school still includes many original buildings and features, as well as buildings erected for the boarders.
 Shebbear College now offers education for boys and girls aged 3–18, having become co-educational in 1993.

 The college is small in size and has attendance of 340 pupils As of March 2017, from ages 3 to 18.